rudimusmaximus/FENDp6/DESIGN_NOTES.md

 ## Design Note Steps
 ### Step 1.
 Break down the app into a hierarchy of components.
 Draw a box around each React component.
-"EXAMPLE

 - App
-  - AddUser
+  - AddBook
-  - UserList
+  - MyBookList
-    - User
+    - BookControl
-"

 ### Step 2.
 Determine the data in our app.

-"EXAMPLE
-- new first name
-- new last name
-- new username
-- userExists (for error message)
-- users
-- username
+- book title
-- showGamesPlayed
+- book author
-- numGamesPlayed
+- current shelf
-"
+- future shelf (move to shelf)

 ### Step 3.
 Figure out the data that should be a part of our state: